Eugenio Hernández Flores: Tamaulipas Governor

 His government was relevant for the constant fight against organized crime.
 He promoted an alliance with the rest of Mexican border states, the municipalities and federal government to avoid the traffic of arms and people between the United States and Mexico.
 As the results of this agreement, it was allowed to the Mexican army to settle down in Tamaulipas with thousands of troops to manage the fight against drug dealers and look after custom services in Tamaulipas.
 He expressed his agreement to make a public ballot question to put on people's consideration the possibility to impose the capital punishment as penalty for kidnapping and to stop the violence from crime.
-At the final stage of his government, Hernández Flores remarked that 42% of police members have been destituted as they were untrustworthy.
+At the final stage of his government, Hernández Flores said that 42% of police members have been dismissed as they were untrustworthy.

 With respect to relations with the US states bordering Tamaulipas, Hernández Flores was a principal critic of the immigration laws applied in Texas.
 He was against the barrier raised between the countries during his term in office.

-In economic matters, he promoted the internal oil investments in Tamaulipas and the creation of jobs coming from that industry.
-Thus, when PetroleosMexicanos company announced that another refinery was going to be built in Mexico, Hernández Flores proposed that it be sited at Tamaulipas.
-It was ultimately decided that the refinery be built in Hidalgo state.
+In economic matters, he promoted internal oil investments in Tamaulipas and the creation of jobs coming from that industry.
+Thus, when Petróleos Mexicanos announced that another refinery was going to be built in Mexico, Hernández Flores proposed that it be sited at Tamaulipas.
+It was ultimately decided that the refinery be built in the state of Hidalgo.

 During his term as governor, Fitch Ratings recognized excellent financial management in Tamaulipas.
-Nevertheless, after his government he was accused of generating an over-indebtedness.
+Nevertheless, after his government he was accused of generating excessive indebtedness.

 Indictment

-On May 27, 2015, Hernández Flores was indicted on charges of money laundering alongside his brother-in-law Oscar Gomez Guerra by the United States Department of Justice (USDOJ), making him a "fugitive" wanted by the United States.
-The charges concern a US$30 million sum plus US$2 million invested in three properties in McAllen, Texas and a fourth property in Austin, Texas.
+On May 27, 2015, Hernández Flores was indicted on charges of money laundering alongside his brother-in-law Óscar Gómez Guerra by the United States Department of Justice (USDOJ), making him a fugitive wanted by the United States.
+A Mexican judge decided that Mexico should not extradite Hernández Florez for his U.S. criminal charges.
+However, the federal Judiciary Council states that he has more serious charges in Mexico, and should be tried there instead; it's also possible that Hernández Florez could be tried in both countries in part of a "temporary extradition agreement" between the U.S. and Mexico.
+The charges concern a US$30 million sum plus US$2 million invested in three properties in McAllen, Texas, and a fourth property in Austin, Texas.